Mikelanne/WhatsCookin/notes.md

 [] add description to recipes
 [] nav links
 [x] partials for recipes
-    [] figure out how to render a partial within a partial for the new form only [] figure out why you have require login or if you need it [x] user CAN change country_id on recipe under edit
+    [] figure out how to render a partial within a partial for the new form only -- like we did for countries in form, do that for user_id maybe?
+[] figure out why you have require login or if you need it [x] user CAN change country_id on recipe under edit